 Tops tips for a seamless move

 Reality check: this move will not be like your others.
 With a bump and all that baby gear to consider, you need to factor in additional packing time and moving time to allow for things to move a little more slowly.
-Remember, if the time is accounted for, it won’t feel stressful or slow.
+Creating a moving out checklist will be a great help.

-Baby brain is real, so labelling your boxes is more important than ever for a move when expecting.
+Baby brain is real, so labelling your moving boxes is more important than ever for a move when expecting.
 The clearer the better in this scenario, so very carefully box things up by room and label which room the items have come from, and what they are, on each box.
+Research where to find cheap moving boxes and packaging supplies.

-If you’ve never hired removalists before, now is the time.
-Whether pregnant or juggling a newborn, every expecting individual or couple will benefit from the help with heavy lifting and packing up the home.
-If you’re hesitant to spend the money, recruit a team of friends and family to pitch in and help you out.
+If you’ve never hired professional movers before, now is the time.
+Whether pregnant or juggling a newborn, every expecting individual or couple will benefit from help with heavy lifting and packing up the home.
+Get a couple of quotes from moving companies to make sure you get the best deal.
+With a new baby due, this could be one of the best ways to save money on the move.
+If you’re hesitant to spend the money, recruit a team of friends and family to pitch in and help you move house the DIY way.
 They’ll be all the more willing given your circumstances.

 Find a doctor